runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 <img src="../../images/crescent_route_deerfae.png" alt="An antelope fae wearing a poncho and carrying a backpack" class="img-right">

-This caravan route follows the edges of the Eaosport Sea: From the shapeshifter commune, to an occasional meeting with the center inland tribe, then through the coastel free cities, and ending at one of the northernmost Riftlander settlements.
+This caravan route follows the edges of the Eaosport Sea: From the shapeshifter commune, to an occasional meeting with the center inland tribe, then through the coastal free cities, and ending at one of the northernmost Riftlander settlements.
 Every 3-4 years, this includes a meeting with the Great Plains tribe shortly after leaving this settlement.
 The journey takes 3 months from start to end, for a 6 month round trip.
 As this journey lines up with a monthly interval, this caravan mainly follows the goldmoon.